 ANSWER: Employees work for the company and, by law, must be covered by workman’s compensation insurance, general liability insurance, and have automotive insurance on all company vehicles.
 Subcontractors must have proof that they have purchased insurance or a certificate of exemption if they are the owner of their company.

-ANSWER: We care about getting it right from the beginning.
+We care about getting it right from the beginning.
 That means getting your feedback and giving you an accurate estimate from the very beginning.
-We care just as much about your fence as you do, since our name and sign will be on your fence.
-Our salesmen are experienced fence installers and will look at your yard from a practical aspect, as opposed to just a sales aspect.
+We care just as much about your fence as you do since our name and sign will be on your fence.
+Our salesmen have experienced fence installers and will look at your yard from a practical aspect, as opposed to just a sales aspect.